Azure Active Directory Pass-through Authentication: Frequently asked questions

 If you check the Pass-through Authentication blade on the Azure Active Directory admin center after completing the preceding step, you'll see the Authentication Agent showing as Inactive.
 This is expected.
 The Authentication Agent is automatically dropped from the list after 10 days.

 I already use AD FS to sign in to Azure AD.
 How do I switch it to Pass-through Authentication?

 If you are migrating from AD FS (or other federation technologies) to Pass-through Authentication, we highly recommend that you follow our detailed deployment guide published here.

 Can I use Pass-through Authentication in a multi-forest Active Directory environment?

 Yes.
-Multi-forest environments are supported if there are forest trusts between your Active Directory forests and if name suffix routing is correctly configured.
+Multi-forest environments are supported if there are forest trusts (two-way) between your Active Directory forests and if name suffix routing is correctly configured.

 Does Pass-through Authentication provide load balancing across multiple Authentication Agents?